Grave of the Fireflies Anime Review

 Notes and Trivia

-I rarely mention other reviewers, particularly non-anime ones, but Roger Ebert's review of Grave of the Fireflies for the Chicago Sun-Times includes, in addition to praise rarely given to an anime film by the mainstream press, a number of very interesting analyses that only someone well versed in film history could come up with, and also cites a number of other sources analyzing the film, the book, and their content.
+I rarely mention other reviewers, but Roger Ebert's review of Grave of the Fireflies for the Chicago Sun-Times includes, in addition to praise rarely given to an anime film by the mainstream press, a number of very interesting analyses that only someone well versed in film history could come up with, and also cites a number of other sources analyzing the film, the book, and their content.
 I found it quite interesting if for no other reason than the quotes from other sources, and I recommend a look.

 US DVD Review